 The teams prepare written submissions for the complainant and respondent of a fictitious case written by a WTO professional.

-Are composed of 5 elimination rounds.
-They are taking place all over the world: an All-American Round, an Asia-Pacific Rounds, two European Rounds and an African Round.
+Are composed of 6 elimination rounds.
+They are taking place all over the world: an All-American Round, an Asia-Pacific Rounds, two European Rounds, an African Round and newly MENA Round.

 FINAL ORAL ROUND